Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Coherent fraction of Bose superfluids in the BEC mode

 \section{Coherent fraction of Bose superfluids in the BEC mode}

-A Poisson statistics is expected when only atoms from the BEC, which is thought of as a coherent state, contribute to the measured statistics in a volume $S_{\Omega}$ that is small compared to the coherence volume.
-At a macroscopic level though, a fraction of the total atom number is expelled from the BEC by the finite interactions (quantum depletion) and by the finite temperature (thermal depletion).
+At thermal equilibrium, a fraction of the total atom number is expelled from the BEC by the finite interactions (quantum depletion) and by the finite temperature (thermal depletion).
 Even if it amounts to a negligible fraction of the atom number $N_{\Omega}$ falling in $S_{\Omega}$, the total depletion of the condensate may contribute to the measured statistics.
-Building on these considerations, we introduce a heuristic model that assumes {\it (i)} that atoms in the BEC and in the depletion contribute independently to the measured counting statistics in $S_{\Omega}$ \cite{castin1998}, and {\it (ii)} that the BEC is a coherent state while the depletion exhibits thermal statistics in $S_{\Omega}$.
-We define the ``coherent fraction" $f_{\rm coh}$ as the fraction of the BEC atoms falling within $S_{\Omega}$.
-We emphasize that describing the contribution of the quantum depletion in $S_{\Omega}$ with a thermal statistics is an assumption.
-We have shown that the statistics of the quantum depletion is thermal when measured at {\it non-zero} momenta, outside the BEC \cite{cayla2020}.
-However, whether this is also valid for small momenta belonging to the BEC mode is difficult to assess in a harmonic trap.
-In contrast to homogeneous systems for which the momentum is a good quantum number, in the harmonically-trapped case the quantum depletion contributes to the FCS measured at ${\bf k}={\bf 0}$.
-This contribution is non-trivial since the ground-state of weakly-interacting bosons is a coherent superposition of the BEC and the quantum depletion.
+We define the ``coherent fraction" $f_{\rm coh}$ as the fraction of $N_{\Omega}$ that belongs to the BEC.
+Building on these considerations, we introduce a heuristic model that assumes {\it (i)} that atoms in the BEC and in the depletion contribute independently to the measured counting statistics in $S_{\Omega}$ \cite{castin1998}, and {\it (ii)} that the BEC is a coherent state while both the thermal and quantum depletion exhibit thermal statistics in $S_{\Omega}$.
+While a thermal FCS is expected for the thermal depletion, we emphasize that describing the contribution of the quantum depletion with a thermal statistics is an assumption.
+The statistics of the quantum depletion was shown to be thermal when measured at {\it non-zero} momenta, outside the BEC \cite{cayla2020}.
+Whether this is also valid for small momenta within the BEC mode is difficult to assess in a harmonic trap.
+Finally, there is \emph{a priori} no reason for our model to be valid in the strongly-interacting regime.
+In contrast to the weakly-interacting regime where the Bogoliubov approximation holds, neglecting the correlations between the condensate and its depletion at large interaction strengths could be an erroneous assumption.
+Our measurements however show that the model agrees with the experimental data over a wide range of interaction strengths.

-With the hypotheses of our model, we obtain an analytical prediction for $g^{(n)}(0)$ that depends only on the coherent fraction $f_{\rm coh}$ (see \ref{AppC}),
+With the hypotheses of our model, we obtain an analytical prediction for $g^{(n)}(0)$ that depends only on the coherent fraction $f_{\rm coh}$ (see \ref{AppE}),

+While our model straightforwardly predicts the magnitudes $g^{(n)}(0)$, this is not the case for the probability distribution $P(N_{\Omega})$.
+The latter results from a complex convolution of the probability distributions of the condensate and of the depletion and it is well established that obtaining $P(X)$ from the moments of a random variable $X$ is a difficult problem \cite{akhiezerbook}.